How to Replace a Sink Trap

 To clean up, turn off the faucet.
 Slide the bucket out from under the sink and remove the plastic sheeting.

-Need help identifying a tool or material for replacing a sink trap?
+Need help identifying a tool or material for replacing sink traps?
 Find products fast with image search in The Home Depot Mobile App.
-Snap a picture of an item you like and we'll show you similar products.
+Snap a picture of an item you like, and we'll show you similar products.